Skylar-Harvey/lyrics-genre-emotion-analysis/code/pipeline walkthrough.md

 ```

 ### Step 18
 Step 18 takes the dataframes that contain the genre information for each set of lyrics (the cleaned master dataframe) and the one that contains the normalized scores (each called "master_cln_reloaded" and "NormScore_reloaded respectivley after having been reloaded in the previous option step), and merges them on thier shared "Row_ID" columns.
 This new dataframe is the second to final one generated in the course of this project and it is called "df_final".
-It contains 12 columns (the "Row_ID", a column for the genre lable, and a column for each of the normalized emotion scores).
+It contains 12 columns (the "Row_ID", a column for the genre label, and a column for each of the normalized emotion scores).
 `df_final = NormScore_reloaded.merge(Master_cln_reloaded[["Row_ID","Genre_Clean"]], on="Row_ID", how="left")`

 ### Step 19